haiku/website/content/blog/bitigchi/2020-09-06-haiku_monthly_activity_report_august_2020.md

 PulkoMandy and nielx worked on making the Installer more reliable by refining CopyEngine and post-install scripts.

-PulkoMandy worked on fixing Pulse issues, now it is possible to resize the window without artifacts and CPU image rescale issues.
+PulkoMandy worked on fixing Pulse issues, now it is scales nicely on modern systems.
+Previosly, the CPU image was not readable due to bitmap issues.
 PulkoMandy also improved battery detection for PowerStatus.

 PulkoMandy also contributed some nice interface fixes to Icon-o-Matic, it uses more native Haiku widgets, and supports longer filenames.